 “Not ’til the M.E. gets here, but we know there was no body in the trunk as of 6am this morning,” Avery pointed out.

-Avery tossed his head across the room.
+Avery nodded his head in the opposite direction.

 “The tall brunette over there.
 Says she was the last one in here–at least before the body arrived.
-That guy–” Avery nodded in the opposite direction.
+That guy–” Avery nodded in another direction.
 “He checked in on things at 8am and 8:45am, but only to make sure the lights were on.
 He couldn’t say if there was a body there or not.”

-Davis raised an eyebrow.
+Delaney raised an eyebrow.
 Avery spread his hands wide.

 “I know.
 Said he was checking the lights.”